 The experimental group, upon receiving impacts that mirror rmTBI, were tested for cognitive deficits and behavioral problems.
 The results illustrated cognitive deficits via the Barnes maze test in rodents that were exposed to rmTBI.
 With regards to the Morris water maze test, increasing impacts leads to more cognitive deficits in rodents.
 Similar to the results of the momentum exchange method, the weight drop method also leads to poorer performances in learning and memory, relative to the control groups.

 This is an update to the older controlled cortical impact model, CCI; instead of having the impact coming down vertically, the rod was switched to a horizontal position, aiming between the eyes of the rodent.

-Now even though the possibility of repeated impacts were not studied in this design, due to the fear of rodents sustaining severe symptoms, this design like the ones above still checks out, making it another possibility to study rmTBI in sports.
+Now, even though the possibility of repeated impacts was not studied in this design, due to the fear of rodents sustaining severe symptoms, this design, like the ones above, still checks out, making it another possibility to study rmTBI in sports.
 Mild impacts, appropriate velocities, and unrestricted head movements characterize this animal model of traumatic brain injury in sports.
 The effects of post-experimental procedures were studied, and the results were similar to those in the methods discussed above.

 What Comes Next?

 Establishing a coherent animal model, as we read above, is necessary, but is not sufficient enough to produce the result we need.
 The goal here is to produce results that can benefit human beings.
 It’s through behavioral and cognitive assessment that we find overlapping results that can be applied to human athletes.
 When mice run through the two-weight drop method, for example, it’s experiments such as the Morrison water maze test, Barnes maze test, and 8-arm radial maze that allow information to be transformed from pre-clinical to clinical settings.